NOAA/NWS Tsunami Activities Financial Assistance

 Since passage of the Tsunami Warning, Education, and Research Act in 2017 (P.L.
 115-25, Title V) and its predecessor legislation in 2007 (TWEA, P.L.
 109-479 Title VIII), Congress has authorized and directed NOAA's National Weather Service to "provide technical and financial assistance to states, territories, local governments, and Tribes," under the auspices of the National Tsunami Hazard Mitigation Program.

-NOAA's National Weather Service uses the grant process to provide this financial assistance.
-The NOAA/NWS Tsunami Activities grants support tsunami preparedness, mitigation, mapping, modeling, and warning coordination activities.
+NOAA's National Weather Service uses the grant process to provide this financial assistance to NTHMP partners authorized to apply.
+The NOAA/NWS Tsunami Activities financial assistance support tsunami preparedness, mitigation, mapping, modeling, and warning coordination activities.

 For more information about eligibility for tsunami-related financial assistance for U.S. states and territories, including local governments and tribes, see this page.

-Safer U.S. Shores: NTHMP Grant Investment Activities Report (FY08 - FY15)
+Safer U.S. Shores: Grant Investment Activities Report (FY08 - FY15)

 Ready-reference information for grantees

-The following graphics depict grant funding support from FY08 to FY18.
+The following graphics depict funding support from FY08 to FY19.

 - Hazard Assessment and Mapping: Defining the coastal tsunami hazard, projecting populations and property at risk, and developing easily understood maps that identify tsunami hazard areas and evacuation routes.